Financial Aid

 1. Apply to Rock Valley College.

 3. Complete the Free Application for Federal Student Aid (FAFSA).
-The 2023-2024 FAFSA covers Fall 2023/Spring 2024 and depending eligibility Summer 2024.
-The 2023-2024 FAFSA is based off of 2021 Tax Information.
-Please be as accurate as possible by using the tax forms and W2's while completing the FAFSA.
+The 2023-2024 FAFSA covers Fall 2023/Spring 2024 and, depending on eligibility, Summer 2024.
+The 2023-2024 FAFSA is based on 2021 Tax Information.
+Please be as accurate as possible by using the tax forms and W2s while completing the FAFSA.
 Complete your FAFSA using our school code 001747 and sign it using your Federal Student Aid ID (FSA ID).

 4. Once FAFSA information has been received by the RVC Financial Aid Office, communication regarding additional financial aid paperwork will be communicated via Self Service.
 Requested documents may include tax information or other verification documents.
-Access Financial Aid Forms.
+To ensure timely processing of your financial aid, please kindly submit all requested documents and forms together.
+This helps us provide you with the best assistance possible.

 FAFSA Resources & FAQs